Mobile workflow of the future?

 Advantage of Windows 10

-In addition, a Windows tablet has the unbeatable advantage over Android, that you can install and use its usual programs as usual and does not have to deal with any apps.
+In addition, a Windows tablet has the unbeatable advantage over Android that you can install and use your usual programs as usual and not have to mess with any apps.

 However, if you consciously do without the installation of Microsoft apps, as I do, you also have the disadvantage of having to fiddle on a touchscreen with the small, mouse-buttoned buttons of the standard software.
 Only with his chunky fingers you have no chance, without stylus it does not work.